Hands up if you know what fees your super fund charges? No idea? You’re not alone.

 “…being defaulted into a single top-performing MySuper product would lift the retirement balance of the median 55 year old by up to $61,000 when they retire, compared to being defaulted into two underperforming products.
 For a new workforce entrant today, the gain would amount to $407,000 by the time they retire in 2064.”

-The level of fees also play their part in determining how fast your super account grows.
-A difference of 0.2% or 0.5% may feel trivial now, but the effect on your retirement could be far more consequential.
+Even small differences of 0.2% or 0.5% may feel trivial now, but the effect on your retirement could be far from trivial.

 Wouldn’t it be great if you could see the real impact of fees on your super account?
 With this in mind, we have created the SuperGuide Super Fees and Return Calculator that enables you to project a future super balance based on your current super balance, salary, age and desired retirement age.

 You can then easily see the difference that fees and average rates of return can make on your projected super balance on retirement.
 The Fees and Average rate of return have sliders so you easily change their value in 0.1% increments.